 We think Peter & Kenny aka Flying Words are doing the most extraordinary ASL poetry being written these days.
 The Museum of American Poetics has a featured reading by Peter in the only way his work can be published -- via video!

 Peter was quite correct in his observation in the first section of this interview that there is not yet a lot of Deaf poetry on the Web.
 But there are some resources:

-- Poetry by Deaf & Hard of Hearing People - Jamie Berke, About's Deafness Guide, has compiled a good collection of books & Net links.
+- - Jamie Berke, About's Deafness Guide, has compiled a good collection of books & Net links.

 - Deaf Theaters - Here's a list of U.S. theaters whose language is American Sign Language.

 - Poems Related to the Deaf Experience - From Omer Zak, this is a selection of poems by Deaf poets, including You Have to Be Deaf to Understand the Deaf.